sj19217/CS-Coursework/GUI/process.md

 * Went and wrote gui.c/gui.h and used pauseUntilPermitted() and scattered its use around the program.
 * After lots of fussing, managed to get interpreter.js to print the interpreter's stderr to the log.
 Turned out the streams in the interpreter needed flushing.
+* Put some boxes on the screen to represent the parts of the program